-During the Hands-On Lab Examination, students should demonstrate:
+Hands-On Lab Examination

-- 1. The understanding of the information presented primarily during the lectures and hands-on laboratory training. - 2.
-The knowledge of the anatomy, physiology, normal variations, and pathology of the human body. - 3.
-In-depth knowledge of the ultrasound scanning protocols and the ability to present images in a logical sequence. - 4.
-The use of different acoustic windows to achieve the best picture quality possible. - 5.
-The ability to select the proper transducer for the exam - 6.
-The knowledge of the ultrasound machine capabilities for the optimal quality of diagnostic images (frequency, TGC, B-mode, focal zones, color scale, gain, depth, etc.). - 7.
-The ability to describe optimal techniques related to field size, power, gain, contrast for the image interpretation. - 8.
-Knowledge of the elements of the image labeling - 9.
-Explanation of the sonographic findings and differential diagnosis of abdominal pathology - 10.
-Since the intent of the lab examination is for students to demonstrate the knowledge of the scanning protocols, it is not allowed to ask questions and discuss the scanning procedures with classmates.
+During the final ultrasound hands-on examination, students have to demonstrate the understanding of the information presented during the course laboratory training.

+- 1. The knowledge of the anatomy, physiology, normal variations, and pathology of the human body. - 2.
+In-depth knowledge of the ultrasound scanning protocols and the ability to present images in a logical sequence. - 3.
+The knowledge of the ultrasound machine capabilities for the optimal quality of diagnostic images (frequency, TGC, B-mode, focal zones, color scale, gain, depth, etc.). - 4.
+Ability to demonstrate the optimal scanning technique and proper images acquisition in B-, Color-Modes, and M-mode. - 5.
+The utilization of different acoustic windows to achieve the best picture quality possible. - 6.
+The knowledge of the elements of the proper image labeling. - 7.
+The explanation of the sonographic findings and differential diagnosis of abdominal and small pathology.

+Since the intent of the lab examination is for students to demonstrate the knowledge of the scanning protocol, students are not allowed to ask questions and discuss the scanning procedures with classmates.

 Reference materials are not allowed.